The textbook for the course is

-3. Feb 16 8.15-12 Handouts (with exercises).
+3. Handouts (with exercises) (updated 19.02.2021).
 We first consider practical implementation of ML and REML for linear mixed models.
-Secondly we consider a geometric approach to one-way anova.
+Secondly we consider a geometric approach to one-way anova (sections 1-2 in the ANOVA notes).
 We also discuss the so-called hierarchical principle - try this R-code to get a better understanding of the importance of the hierarchical principle and the implications of different parametrizations.
-A few basic facts about orthogonal projections.

-4. Feb 20 12.30-16 We finish the treatment of one-way ANOVA and continue with two-way ANOVA for balanced designs and some examples of data analyses.
-Handouts (with exercises).
+4. We continue with two-way ANOVA for balanced designs and some examples of data analyses (sections 3-4 in the ANOVA notes).
+Handouts (with exercises)(updated 03.03.21).

-5. Feb 23 8.15-12 We consider inference for anova-models Handouts (with exercises).
+6. We consider inference for anova-models Handouts (with exercises) (updated 03.03.21) (section 5 in the ANOVA notes).
 Some R-code and data for the gene-expression example.

-6. Feb 27 12.30-16 We consider asymptotic inference for general linear mixed models.
-Handouts.
+7. We consider asymptotic inference for general linear mixed models.
+Handouts (updated 09.03.21).
 Some R-code for a simulation study and parametric bootstrap.
-We also conduct a midway evaluation.

 9 - 12.
 Self-study.
 Groups work on and complete mini-projects.

 13 Prediction.
 Handouts (updated 25.03.21).
 Read M & T page 171-174 and 182-186.

 15 Conditional independence, unnormalized densities (updated 09.04.2021) and Bayes statistics (updated 09.04.2021).